Our research is editorially independent but we may earn a commission for purchases made through our links.

-If you’ll be visiting Rome, you’ll want to make every hour of every day count, letting the beauty and timeless grandeur of the Eternal City truly connect with your soul.
-That means noticing the little things that you’re unlikely to find on any list, strolling the streets and alleyways, enjoying the sights, sounds and the smells, from the wonderful aroma that wafts from a bakery and the smell of handmade leather to the grandmother that hangs clothes out the window to dry.
+If you’ll be visiting Rome, you’ll want to make every hour of every day count, letting the beauty and the timeless grandeur of the Eternal City truly connect with your soul.
+That means noticing the little things that you’re unlikely to find on any list, strolling the streets and alleyways, enjoying the top attractions, and appreciating the sounds and the smells, from the wonderful aroma that wafts from a bakery and the smell of handmade leather to the grandmother that hangs clothes out the window to dry.

 YOU'RE ALL SET!

 Look out for our newsletters in your inbox soon.

 What Is It?
 The Forum was the center of life in ancient Rome, where it played host to festivals and celebrations as well as rituals and funerals.

 Why Do It?
 A top attraction within walking distance of the Pantheon, it dates back to 500 BC but was expanded by Julius Caesar, Augustus Caesar, Domitian, and Trajan.
 Stepping into this vast archeological site and strolling through the ruins, it’s easy to imagine the ancient Romans walking the cobblestoned streets – and even bringing sacrifices to the temples.